Page 1 • (833 results in 0.022 seconds)

 • The value of a college education increases when graduates have a better understanding of religion’s diversity and influence in regional, national, and global life.

-PLU professor curates an Oxford Univ. museum collection at the intersection of religion, medicine and disability More Why Study Religion?
+Spiritual Care: Professor Erik Hammerstrom listens and learns during a sabbatical year spent as a hospital chaplain More Why Study Religion?
 The Study of religion engages enduring questions about the meaning of life in a context of liberal arts learning.
 Quick Facts New Class PLU professor launches new class that immerses students in the local Buddhist community.
-More Information Why Study Religion?The value of a college education increases when graduates have a better understanding of religion’s
+More Information Why Study Religion?The value of a college education increases when graduates have a better understanding of

 Professor Agnes Choi, Chair